 Email HaywoodEMGV@gmail.com with a detailed description of the problem, plant, or insect.
 Send clear digital photos if possible.
-Or call (828) 456-3575 and describe your home gardening issue to the receptionist.
+Or call (828) 356-2481 and leave a detailed message.
 Either way an Extension Master Gardener℠ volunteer will get back to you within a few days with research-based information.
-Or drop by the Extension office on Raccoon Road in Waynesville.

 Help Us Help You!